dthigpen/pybudget/README.md

 # pybudget

-**PyBudget is a collection of small Python scripts for managing personal finances your own way.
+**PyBudget** is a collection of small Python scripts for managing personal finances.
 It uses standard plain-text file formats like CSV, JSON, and INI.

-Instead of a monolithic "app," it follows the Unix philosophy: each script does one job and you chain them together to build a budgetting process that suites your needs.
+Instead of a monolithic app, it follows the Unix philosophy: each script does one job and you chain them together to build a budgetting process that suites your needs.

 ## Purpose

 - **Your data stays in plain CSVs** that you can open in any editor or spreadsheet.
-- **The process is transparent:** ever step is just a script that you can read, modify and re-run
+- **The process is transparent:** every step is just a script that you can read, modify, and re-run
-- **It's composable:** use onl the parts you want, automate with shell pipelines, or wrap in your own python scripts.
+- **It's composable:** use only the parts you want, automate with shell pipelines, or wrap in your own python scripts.

 ## Budgeting Goals